-- Take Over the World: Seeks to bring fourth "world revolution".
+- Take Over the World: Seeks to bring forth "world revolution".

-The lack of an historic Byelorussian state did not prevent the Germans establishing the Kingdom of White Ruthenia along ethnographic lines following the successful conclusion of the Weltkrieg and the collapse of Russian power.
-Despite the lack of an historic identity, the legitimacy of the new state was secured during the reign of Kaiser Wilhelm IIs brother Heinrich, who used the strong constitutional Royal prerogatives to promote land reform, education programs, and balance the interests of the various factions within his Kingdom.
+The lack of an historic Byelorussian state did not prevent the Germans from establishing the Kingdom of White Ruthenia along ethnographic lines following their victory in the Weltkrieg and the collapse of Russian power.
+Despite the lack of an historic identity, the legitimacy of the new state was secured during the reign of Kaiser Wilhelm IIs brother Heinrich, who used the strong constitutional royal prerogatives to promote land reform, education programs, and balance the interests of the various factions within his Kingdom.

 Unfortunately, upon Heinrichs death in 1929 the throne passed to his son Waldemar, who has not been able to live up to the standards set by his father.
 In 1936 Weißruthenien is an increasingly divided society and the young kingdom appears to be approaching a crisis as power slips away from the legitimate monarch to his younger brother Sigismund, who has managed built up a formidable power base through the "National Security Services" and various Byelorussian extremist groups unhappy with the current situation.

 - Allohistorical Allusion: The Kingdom of White Ruthenia actually existed briefly as the Belarussian People's Republic or White Ruthenian Democratic Republic, estabilished by the German Empire from 1918 until their invasion in 1919 by the Soviet Union when they became the Byelorussian SSR.
 Without the German army pulling out due the internal conflicts caused by the defeat of the German Empire and the fall of the Soviet Union to the Whites, Belorussia averted its fall, and after their victory, the Germans crowned a Hohenzollern as king of their new satellite state.